YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://royalsocietypublishing.org/doi/full/10.1098/rsos.220675)

-We discovered numerically a new family of Goldberg polyhedra with planar faces and spherical vertices, whose remaining degrees of freedom enable further reduction of distinct edge lengths.
+We discovered numerically a new family of Goldberg polyhedra with planar faces and spherical vertices.
+The remaining degrees of freedom allow further reducing distinct edge lengths for cost-effective fabrication.
 </div>
 </div>